NEW SINGLE PREVIEW: The Snug Sessions by 5 Hills Out

 Ben explained that the song was showcased on a recent trip to Berlin, and admits he had reservations over playing it, given the city’s divided past.
 He needn’t have worried, though, as it went down a storm with everyone joining in on the chorus about everyone coming together.

 If your appetite has been suitably whetted by what I have written, don’t take my word for it, judge for yourselves and go and see 5 Hills Out live.
-Click here to see where and when their upcoming gigs will be.
-You can see loads of links, downloads, and, as they say, much more.
+You can see where and when their upcoming gigs will be by checking out their really informative web page at www.5hillsout.co.uk where there are loads of links, downloads, and, as they say, much more.

 Photo credit: Graham Whitmore